d4l-data4life/kirby3-static-site-generator/README.md

 Be very careful when specifying the output folder, as the given path will be erased before the generation!

+## Contribute

 Feedback and contributions are welcome!

+For commit messages we're following the [gitmoji](https://gitmoji.carloscuesta.me/) guide :smiley:
+Below you can find an example commit message for fixing a bug:
+:bug: fix copying of individual files

+Please post all bug reports in our issue tracker.
+We have prepared a template which will make it easier to describe the bug.